-Our researchers remain at the forefront of scientific discovery, pursuing innovative treatments, cures, and preventative measures for addressing brain and sight diseases.
+Our researchers remain at the forefront of scientific discovery, pursuing innovative treatments, cures, and preventative measures for addressing Alzheimer's disease, macular degeneration, and glaucoma.

 Three of our scientists particularly exemplify the level of discovery and dedication that the BrightFocus Foundation is proud to support.

 BrightFocus Foundation mourns the loss of the legendary Paul Greengard, PhD, who passed away this past week on April 13.
 He was both an early grantee and longtime friend of BrightFocus, and became our honorary board member in 2010.
 Read the full statement from BrightFocus Foundation.

 Paul Greengard, PhD, was the Vincent Astor Professor in the Department of Molecular and Cellular Neuroscience at The Rockefeller University in New York, and was awarded the 2000 Nobel Prize in Physiology or Medicine for his scientific contributions to the understanding of “signal transduction in the nervous system.”
 He shared this prestigious award with Arvid Carlsson, M.D., Ph.D., Department of Pharmacology, Göteborg University, Gothenburg, Sweden, and Eric R. Kandel, M.D., Center for Neurobiology and Behavior, Columbia University, New York.
 In particular, Dr. Greengard was recognized for his work demonstrating how neurotransmitters act on nerve cells to activate a central protein called DARPP-32.
 BrightFocus Foundation awarded Dr. Greengard a grant through its Alzheimer's Disease Research program to study DARPP-32.
 This early funding support helped to initiate a series of milestone experiments.